micahwoods/micahwoods.github.io/_posts/2017-11-15-turf-around-the-world.md

 tags: [seminar]
 ---

 When I led a seminar in Idaho last month about *Turf Around the World*, I wanted to show a map of the flights I'd taken this year.
 I didn't have a map to show then, however, because of some software problems.
 I fixed that problem and am now back to making maps again.
 The maps I show here are made with code modified from [this example](http://strimas.com/spatial/long-flights/).
-This is the map I would have shown in Idaho, minus the flights I've taken since then.

 ![map of flights ytd in 2017](/img/2017_ytd_flight_map.svg)